Updated: Feb 2

 I think having a Cake Bar instead of a traditional wedding cake will take some guts and courage, but I think young trendy couples will start to experiment with the different options.

 I also think macaroons, meringue kisses, mini versions of traditional cakes (such as lemon drizzle, brownie, red velvet, berry tartlets) would be the ultimate Cake Bar filler.
+And cakesicles are a very trendy option for a wedding dessert table, and they are very convenient to eat, and in my opinion tastier than cake!

 Not Just a Pretty Face